francocurotto/YDDM-re/documentation/abilities_list.md

 ## MOVELIMIT (LIMIT)
 Monster can move a maximum of LIMIT tiles per turn.

+## RAISESPEED (AMOUNT)
+Monster can move up to AMOUNT tiles per movement crest.

 # Battle Abilities
 ## RAISEATTACK (MAX)
 Attack and raise attack during battle by 10x the number of extra attack crests.
-The maxumum payed crests is MAX
+The maxumim payed crests is MAX
 Cost: (2..MAX) x ATTACK

 ## REDUCEDAMAGE (COSTCREST, COST, AMOUNT)
 Reduce damage dealt during attack (without guarding) by AMOUNT.
 Cost: COST x COSTCREST

+## REDUCEDAMAGEINF
+Reduce damage dealt buring attack (without guarding) by 10x the number of payed defense crests, with no limit.
+Cost: (1..99) x DEFENSE

 ## SHIFTDAMAGE (COSTCREST, COST)
 Shift damage dealt by an attack to another monster completely, as if the attacker were attaking the selected monster without guarding.
 Cost: COST x COSTCREST

-## NEGATEATTACK (COSTCREST, COST)
+## PROTECTSELF (COSTCREST, COST)
 Negate attack amied to self.
+Cost: COST x COSTCREST

+## ADDFOEDEFENSE (COSTCREST, COST)
+Add attacking monster defense to monster defense (but acutally do not guard and receive the full damage).
 Cost: COST x COSTCREST

 # Standing Abilities